 Scaly, Cracked red Skin Rash

 Eczema can appear as a scaly/itchy, swollen, red and broken parches on the Skin.
 The sign appears behind the knees, elbows, and neck is common but can be found anywhere.
 Eczema can be treated with cream and Lotion.
+You can check the Latest price of the cream.

 Treatment for Neck Rashes